DAOmasons/daomasons-docs/docs/Rituals/ritual-of-ranks.md

 ## Why?

-In order for team leads to make informed decisions about their team during the selection process, it might be helpful to have some sort of information about how many projects each member has completed, and how many they have completed under a certain role.
+In order for Project Leads to make informed decisions about their team during the selection process, it might be helpful to have some sort of information about how many projects each member has completed, and how many they have completed under a certain role.

-For example, if a team lead is looking for a designer, it would useful to have some sort of resource to identify who has done the most design work within the DAO.
+For example, if a Project Leads is looking for a designer, it would useful to have some sort of resource to identify who has done the most design work within the DAO.

-Also, this system can help organize project teams by roles a clear division of labour during production.

 #### What problem are we solving

 - We sometimes don't know who to choose for a project
-- Team selection if opaque, can sometime create tensions without an objective selection metric.
+- Team selection is opaque, can sometime create tensions without an objective selection metric.
 - Without clear divisions of labour, we risk conflicts and redundant work.
+- As projects close, we lose track of who made which contributions.

 #### Why is this a good solution

 - Helps inventory skills within the DAO and helps team leads make informed decisions
 - Creates a clear division of labour during production
 - Can provide transparency over why certain DAO members are selected over others.
+- Creates an additional non-financial reward for Contributors

 #### Downsides/Risks

-The current implementation of the Ritual of Ranks presents some downsides and risks that may need to be addressed for it to be more effective and fair.

-Current downsides:

 - Not purely objective.
 - Some projects are longer than others